outworkers/phantom/README.md

 <a href="#table-of-contents">back to top</a>

 Phantom was developed at websudos as an in-house project.
 All Cassandra integration at Websudos goes through phantom, and nowadays it's safe to say most
-Scala/Cassandra users in the world rely on phantom.
+Scala/Cassandra users in the world rely on phantom

 * Flavian Alexandru (@alexflav23) - maintainer
 * Viktor Taranenko (viktortnk)